pushkar100/notes-apis-services-auth-security/api-basics.md

 > - [Okta article](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc)
 > - [OAuth2 Simplified](https://aaronparecki.com/oauth-2-simplified/#user-experience-and-alternative-authorization-flows)

-***OAuth2.0 is a way to give access (authorization) to a 3rd party entity (i.e application) to access your resources on another entity.***
+***OAuth2.0 is a way to give access (authorization) to a 3rd party entity (i.e application) to access your resources on another entity.*** It was started in 2006

 As an example, imagine you have a Google Photos account and want share access to a folder in it for a photo editing app (or to another friend).
 Your photo editing app then needs to send you to google photos which will make you login (if not done so already), take your consent to provide access to the other app, and redirect back to the photo editor app with a special token.
 This token is then used by the photo editor app to work on photos from the folder you've allowed it to access

+**Note**:
-**Note**: ***OAuth1.0 is obsolete*** and no one uses it.
+- ***OAuth1.0 is obsolete*** and no one uses it.
+However, it's not bad.
+In fact, it's good!
+But, it's too complicated.
 You do not have to learn it and OAuth2.0 is not built on top of it either
+- RFC stands for *Request For Comments* that was put out by **IETF** (Internet Engineering Task Force) for many standards

 #### Why OAuth2.0?

-Sharing your credentials on one app with another app and expecting privacy and security to be guaranteed is a big risk.
+OAuth stands for ***Open Authentication***.
+It allows sharing of your credentials on one app with another app and expecting privacy and security to be guaranteed is a big risk.
 The need is to provide authorization to resources and not the user credentials

 Note that there is authentication as well as authorization in OAuth: